keygen-sh/keygen-go/README.md

 ### keygen.Product

-`Product` is your Keygen product ID used globally in the binding.
+`Product` is your Keygen product ID used globally in the SDK.
 All license validations and upgrade requests will be scoped to this product.
 This should be hard-coded into your app.

 ```go